uzunovam/uzunovam/_posts/2020-04-28-anders-herlitz-on-unstable-choices.md

 <p style="padding-left:100px;">if \(x \in S_{i}(A)\) and \(C(A) = \{x\}\), then \(T_{x}(x) \in S_{i}(T_{x}(A))\) <span style="color:var(--color-text);">for some \(i \in \{1, \dots, k\}\).</span></p>

+<p>That is to say, if an alternative is ‘best’ according to one of the theory’s standards, then it should also be ‘best’ according to the same standard in the transmuted agenda that results from choosing the alternative.
+This has problems which are in line with Herlitz’ discussion of prioritarian theories, consider:</p>